-- self-motivated reading and research
+self-motivated reading and research

+>

-Assessment Assessment methods vary between core and elective classes.
-Assessment for core classes is a combination of examinations worth 60% and assignments worth 40%.
-Elective classes have no examinations and are assessed in a variety of ways using essay/report based assignments worth 100%.
+> Assessment for core classes comprises a combination of examinations worth 60% and assignments worth 40%.
+Elective classes have no examinations and are assessed in a variety of ways using essay/report-based assignments worth 100%.

+>

-A first or upper-second-class Honours degree, or overseas equivalent, in marketing or business.
-Business-related degrees should include some Marketing component.
+> Minimum second-class Honours degree, or overseas equivalent, in marketing or business.
+Business-related degrees should include some marketing component.

+>

-Pre-Masters preparation course
+> Pre-Masters preparation course